dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 ![[Pasted image 20231220175917.png]]
 Policy, pi outputs task space action xd which is fed into the OSC.
 OSC needs to ran along with the learning.

-RL is beneficial in robustness that action is affected by noise which results in both bad and good action which
+RL is beneficial in robustness that action is affected by noise which results in both bad and good action which results in compliant controller in case of disturbance
 ### Variation 2-2

+Vision included hierarchical structure